Skip to main content

 Smart Contract as Subaccount

-Users can create multiple wallets to achieve sub-account functionality, but private key management for different accounts may be cumbersome.
-So we use a specially designed contract as a trading account, and the user's wallet address is the owner of this contract.
-This design can free users from changing their wallet address, and also an easy way for other protocols to build on JOJO.
+Users can have multiple wallets to create sub-accounts, but managing private keys for different accounts can be inconvenient.
+To address this issue, we use a specially designed contract as a trading account.
+The contract is owned by the user's wallet address, which eliminates the need for users to change their wallet address.
+Additionally, this design makes it easy for other protocols to build on JOJO.

 Subaccount Factory